AiJared/DSA_in_python/README.md

 <b>1.
 Inserting a Node at the Beginning</b>

+Follow the following steps to inset a node at the beginnig of a circular linked list.

+- Create a new node with the given data
+- If the list is empty, make the new node the head and point it to itself.
+- Otherwise, set the next pointer of the new node to point to the current head.
+- Update the head to point to the new node.
+- Update the pointer of the last node to point to the new head, this helps maintain the circular structure.

+Check out the implementation in Python in the file circular_linked_list.py

 ## Merge Sort Algorithm
 Let's take a look at how merge sort works conceptually by using arrays.